 One key tool in organizing your finances could be using one of the many personal finance apps available, most of which are free.
 The ability to have your spending and income tracked and categorized for you makes budgeting and saving much easier.
 And come tax time, you have a single location where you can review the entire year’s finances to locate deductions and identify any sources of income you may have missed.

-29. Remember That You Can File for an Extension
+29. Remember That You Can File For an Extension

 If mid-April is bearing down and you cannot envision getting organized in time, there’s always the option to file for an extension that will extend your deadline by six months.
-This is not an extension on paying your taxes; you’ll still have to estimate what you owe (if you owe) and pay by April 17, but it does mean you have an extra six months to prepare your return.
+This is not an extension on paying your taxes; you’ll still have to estimate what you owe (if you owe) and pay by the deadline, but it does mean you have an extra six months to prepare your return.

 Also important to note is that, if you procrastinate, you’re really just prolonging your stress and fear about your taxes.
 However, filing for an extension is easy, and knowing that it’s an option to backstop your preparation can help to dissipate some of your terror about your tax return.